jamoyex/Livechat-SAAS/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory with your MySQL and app credentials:
+3. Create a `.env` file in the root directory with your PostgreSQL and app credentials:
 ```
 DB_HOST=your-db-host
 DB_USER=your-db-user